 The vertical derivative is commonly applied to the RTP magnetic field data in the Fourier domain to enhance shallower geologic sources in the data (Figure 9).
 This is particularly useful for lithologic mapping (e.g. the anomaly texture is revealed), locating contacts and mapping structure (Telford et al., 1990).
-It is expressed as:
+It is expressed in the space domain as: